Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch5.md

 A set being closed, means that there is a relation/operation that can be performed on the set where the range is contained in the set.

-A closure of a set is the subset
+A closure of a set C is the smallest superset that makes set A closed under function f.

-3.  (_Optional_) What was the muddiest point?
-Do you have any unanswered questions?